jayfoss/ASLAN/README.md

 #### 2.1 Default field
 Strings with no delimiters or `field-scope` delimiters only are inside an implicit `data` scope and will always be inserted into the `_default` field in the root, unless the `_default` field has been renamed.

 Implementations MUST provide a way to rename the `_default` field.
-In other words, system developers MUST be able to instruct the parser to output content that would go in the `_default` field into a field of a different name.
+In other words, application developers MUST be able to instruct the parser to output content that would go in the `_default` field into a field of a different name.

 ### 3. Delimiter format
 Delimiters MUST have the format `[<PREFIX><SUFFIX>_<CONTENT>]` or `[<PREFIX><SUFFIX>]` depending on the suffix.
 Delimiters may have optional arguments of the form `[<PREFIX><SUFFIX>_<CONTENT>:<ARG0>:<ARG1>]`, with or without content depending on the suffix.

-Optional arguments are designed to allow a system developer to extend or modify the behavior of the parser at runtime.
+Optional arguments are designed to allow an application developer to extend or modify the behavior of the parser at runtime.

 ### 4. Delimiter content
 Delimiter content in `<CONTENT>` MUST only consist of alphanumeric characters and underscores, and may not start or end with an underscore.